 Flaghill Avenue (Ritter Road)

-We will be submitting for and on this road for $770,000.
+We will be submitting for TRID and TRIS on this road for $770,000.
 There are 8-9 culverts that need to be replaced on Flaghill which we can do ourselves with the new excavator.

 Page 2